 - At this point, the mixture should be no more than slightly warm (if not, let it cool for a few more minutes).
 Fold in the chocolate chunks or chips.

 - Spread the batter in the lined pan, then use a knife to make light swirls in the top of the batter.
-Bake on the lower rack for about 25 minutes, until a toothpick inserted in the center comes out almost clean.
+Bake on the lower rack for about 25 minutes, until a toothpick inserted in the center comes out mostly clean.
 Cool the brownies in the pan on a baking rack.

 - Once the brownies are completely cool, lift the edges of the parchment paper and transfer the brownies to a cutting board.
 Use a sharp chef’s knife to cut the brownies into 16 or 25 squares.